department-of-veterans-affairs/vets-website/content/pages/education-training/index.md

   <div class="link">
     <a href="https://"><b>VA Education Forms and Resources</b></a>
-    <p>Download VA education benefit forms, fact sheets, and other resources.</p>
+    <p>Download VA education benefits forms, fact sheets, and other resources.</p>
   </div>

   <div class="link">
     <a href="https://"><b>Ask GI Bill Questions Online</b></a>
-    <p>Visit our GI Bill Customer Help site to ask a question and get an answer in 4 to 5 working days.
+    <p>Visit our GI Bill Customer Help site to ask questions and get answers within 4 to 5 working days.
   </div>

   <div class="link">
     <a href="https://"><b>Access Your VA Records and Documents</b></a>
-    <p>Manage records like your DD214, GI Bill Certificate of Eligibility, and VA medical records.</p>
+    <p>Access records like your DD214, GI Bill Certificate of Eligibility, and VA medical records.</p>
   </div>

 </section>